FokkeB/subset36/README.md

 Usage: compile balise_codec.c.
 This yields a command line executable (64-bit executable is included in repository) with the following command line parameters:

--i, --input_filename <STRING>:        Read lines with data from the indicated
+ -i, --input_filename <STRING>        Read lines with data from the indicated
                                       file (UTF-8, no BOM) and convert its contents from shaped data to unshaped data and vice versa.
-SS39 automatically
+This tool automatically
                                       determines the used format (base64/hex)
                                       and length (short/long).
 Lines must be
                                       separated by '\n' ('\r' will be ignored).